jjackson1994/SEVN_PyWrapper/cython/readme.md

 # the differences between def, cdef, cpdef:

-def: is dynamic define in python
+def: is a dynamic define in python

 cdef: is a static define in c/c++.